 - If there is damage done to the incision by your pet (usually by licking or chewing), please consult The Humane Society Spay/Neuter Clinic first, and then with your veterinarian.
 It is better to prevent this problem than have the pet undergo unnecessary anesthesia to repair the incision.

 - Please DO NOT give aspirin or Tylenol® to your pet for pain relief.
 These medications can be deadly.

 - Males remain fertile for four weeks after surgery, and females may bleed for about ten days after surgery, if they were in heat.
 Females in heat may have some bloody discharge for a few days, which is due to hormonal influences and is normal.
 Allowing them to mate after surgery can be life-threatening.

 If you have any questions about your pet’s condition, please contact The

 Humane Society between 9:00am-5:00pm.
 Pets are released the same day of their surgery.
 You are responsible for after-hour care.
 Please have on-hand the phone number of an emergency animal hospital near your home.
-There are two veterinary emergency clinics located in Columbia:
+In case of an emergency or after hour care, please contact: